-3.3.2 Unknown mysticete
+3.3.2 Unidentified mysticete

 A second sound, which we classified as being produced by an unidentified baleen whale, was recorded more often.
-This was a complex, multi-part call lasting 3-5 seconds, started with a low-frequency moan with a fundamental frequency at approximately 29 Hz and ended with a quick sweep up to approximately 7.5 kHz (Figure 32).
-This call, to our knowledge, has not been described in the literature but resembles the minke whale "star wars" call described by Gedamke et al. (2001) and also has some characteristics of the minke whale "boing" vocalization (Rankin and Barlow, 2005).
+This was a complex, multi-part call lasting 3 to 5 seconds, started with a low-frequency moan with a fundamental frequency at approximately 38 Hz and ended with a quick sweep up to approximately 7.5 kHz (Figure 32).
+This call, to our knowledge, has not been described in the literature but resembles the minke whale "star wars" call described by Gedamke et al. (2001) and also has some characteristics of the minke whale "boing" vocalization (Rankin and Barlow 2005).
 This sound was recorded on 45 encounters between 14 October and 06 November 2014 (Appendix A).
 Calls were typically 1 minute apart and often occurred in long sequences: on 14 October 2014 we recorded a continuous series of calls for over 7 hours.
 Dive locations for the 36 dives with encounters are shown in Figure 33.

 Figure 32: Unidentified mysticete call recorded with SG178 on 14 October 2014.
-This call consist of a tonal part and sweeps up to >7.5 kHz.
-The periodic signal at ~ 750 and 1500 Hz is a glider produced noise.
+This call consist of a tonal part at about 38 Hz and sweeps up to >7.5 kHz.
+The periodic signal at approximately 750 and 1,500 Hz is a glider produced noise.